• 📞 Phone Scams (Vishing)

 Printing tip: Set the print scale to 100% for proper sizing.
 Blue, underlined URLs are clickable links.

-Click the button, then, after the document opens, press Ctrl + P (Windows) or Command + P (Mac).
+To print, open the PDF and press Ctrl + P (Windows) or Command + P (Mac).

-When you’re done, just close the new tab or window to return here.
+When you’re done, simply close the tab or window to return here.